Fazlallah Astarabadi: Amongst the Sarbadars

 Fażlullāh then moved to the region of Sabzavar in North east Iran, where a significant proportion of the local population were involved in apocalyptical religion.
-From 1136 to 1381 this region was under the rule of the Sarbadars, a diverse collection of noble families who did not follow a dynastic principle, with many people affiliated to a religious group known as the Shaykiyya.
-This sect advised its followers to prepare arms ready for a great cosmic war that would be followed by the appearance of the Mahdi.
-There is some evidence that he was here in 1360 and that he made the prediction that ‘Alī Mu'ayyad would expel the Shaykiyyah, but that the latter would return within a year.
+From 1337 to 1381 this region was under the rule of a diverse collection of noble families who did not follow a dynastic principle, with many people affiliated to a religious group known as the Sarbadars.
+There is some evidence that he was here in 1360 and that he made the prediction that ‘Alī Mu'ayyad would expel the Sarbadars, but that the latter would return within a year.
 Fifteen years later darwīsh Ruknu d-Dīn was expelled, only to return in triumph within the year.
 There are a number of stories relating to Fazlallah in this region, but he was to leave in 1365 traveling first to Yazd and then to Isfahan.

 Sojourn in Isfahan

 Fażlullāh made himself at home in a mosque in the suburb of Tuqchi where he attracted two kinds of visitors: firstly, religious seekers seeking a guide and secondly those who wanted him to interpret dreams for more worldly reasons.
 Fażlullāh would accept no money for his interpretations and led an ascetic life, going without sleep spending the night in prayer and weeping continually to control his carnal desires.
 The Sufi Mu'in al-Din Shahrastani visited him and asked him about his understanding of a true man of God.
 He replied quoting Junayd Baghdadi that it is someone who is silent on the outside so that his inner reality can speak through him.
 Shahrastani became one of his prominent followers alongside men like Nasrallah Nafaji whose Khwab-namah "Book of Dreams" became one of the main biographical sources about Fażlullāh's life.
 These followers formed a tight-knit community around him, sharing a hermit-like lifestyle and a deep brotherly love that led them to think of themselves as sharing the same soul.
 These sincere followers claimed the received Karamat, spiritual gifts like special knowledge about sacred texts like the Bible and the Qur'an, an understanding of hidden matters and clear interpretations of the sayings and deeds of Muhammad and his immediate entourage.
 Meanwhile, a steady stream of the social elite, such as scholars, ministers, military and administrative officers as well as all kinds of wealthy people would ask his advice.
 Giving advice to such people as Mawlana Zayn ad-Dīn Rajayī and the Amir Farrukh Gunbadi, Fażlullāh's reputation spread throughout the provinces of Khurasan, Azerbaijan and Shirvan.
 Eventually he decided to move to Tabriz.